Yuval Neria, PhD

 Currently, his lab is using functional magnetic resonance Imaging (fMRI) and a number of novel paradigms aiming to identify brain and behavioral markers of deficient fear conditioning, extinction, and fear generalization in trauma exposed individuals, and to probe brain and behavioral markers of clinical improvement in patients receiving treatment for PTSD.

-Dr. Neria has authored more than 160 articles and book chapters and has edited three textbooks published in Cambridge University Press.
-He is the Editor in Chief of the Journal Disaster Health.
+Dr. Neria has authored more than 170 articles and book chapters and has edited three textbooks published in Cambridge University Press.

 Undergraduate: Hebrew University, B.A, 1974-1977